Kvnhooman/AAI540_Final-Project/README.md

 AWS Academy sessions reset every ~4 hours.
 After a reset:
 - Re-run `01_setup_athena.ipynb` from Cell 2 onwards — all create calls skip if resources exist
-- Re-run `03_feature_engineering.ipynb` Cell 1 only (setup) to restore session
+- Re-run setup cell in whichever notebook you need to restore the session
-- Then continue with whichever notebook you need
+- Then continue normally

 ---